sevensource/magnolia-thymeleaf-renderer/README.md

 Thymeleaf3 required a complete rewrite.
 So if you want to use thymeleaf2 you should go for 0.2.1.
 The 0.3.0 Release is completely new and works only with thymeleaf3.

 It supports blossom (spring-mvc) templates.
 MTK should work too, let me know if you tried it.
-It should work with MTK as well.
-Let me know if you tried it.

 The custom dialect comes with cms:init, cms:area and cms:component